Equivariant $K$-theory of cellular toric bundles and related spaces: Equivariant -theory of horospherical varieties

 (2) We have the presentation $\mathcal{K}^0_{G}(X)\cong \mathcal{R}( \mathcal{K}^0_{G}(G/P),\mathbb{F}(X)))$ as an $\mathcal{K}^0_{G}(G/P)$-algebra. \ecor \begin{proof} Since $G/P$ is smooth and projective, we have \be \mathcal{K}^0_{G}(G/P) \cong K^0_{G_{comp}}(G/P).\ee Thus when $Y$ is smooth complete and $P/H$-cellular we have \be \mathcal{K}^0_{G}(\mathcal{E}\times_{P/H} Y) \cong K^0_{G_{comp}}(\mathcal{E}\times_{P/H} Y) \ee (see \cite[Proposition 5.5.6]{cg}).
 Again since $Y$ is a smooth complete $P/H$-cellular toric variety we have \be \mathcal{K}^0_{P/H}(Y)\cong K^0_{(P/H)_{comp}}(Y)\cong SR(\mathbb{F}(X)).\ee Now, \be R(P/H)= R(Z/H_{comp}).\ee Recall that $\mathcal{K}^0_{G}(G/P)$ is an $R(P)$-algebra via the map which sends any $[V]\in R(P)$ to the class of the associated $G$-equivariant vector bundle $[G\times_{P} V]$ where $G$-acts from the left.
 Thus $\mathcal{K}^0_{G}(G/P)$ gets the structure of an $R(P/H)$-algebra by composing with $r:R(P/H)\ra R(P)$.
 Furthermore, \eqref{iso1} and \eqref{iso2} are isomorphisms of $R(P/H)=R(Z/H_{comp})$-algebras and \eqref{iso4} is an isomorphism of $R(G)=R(G_{comp})$-algebras.
 Moreover, since there is a $G$-equivariant isomorphism of $X$ with the $G$-equivariant toric bundle $\mathcal{E}\times_{P/H} Y$ we have \be \mathcal{K}^0_{G}(X) \cong\mathcal{K}^0_{G}(\mathcal{E}\times_{P/H} Y) .\ee The proof follows successively from \eqref{iso5}, \eqref{iso4}, Corollary \ref{eqkthtbsmooth}, \eqref{iso1}, \eqref{iso2} and \eqref{iso3}.

 \end{proof}

-{\bf Acknowledgments:} I am very grateful to Prof. Michel Brion for valuable comments and suggestions on earlier versions of this manuscript.
-I thank Prof. Parameswaran Sankaran for valuable discussions, comments and clarifications on Section 4.
-I thank Prof. V. Balaji for some valuable clarifications on Section 4.
+{\bf Acknowledgments:} I am very grateful to Prof. Michel Brion for several valuable comments and suggestions on earlier versions of this manuscript.
+I thank Prof. Parameswaran Sankaran for going through the manuscript and for valuable comments.

 {\bf Funding:} I thank SERB MATRICS grant no: MTR/2022/000484 for financial support.

 {\bf Conflict of Interest statement:} The author has no relevant financial or non-financial interests to disclose.